taitep/ember-arch/README.md

 > **Note:** This part will start applying when ember is more finished and there are reference stuff, and is
 > not very relevant currently.
 For now, you have to check the (somewhat unclear, create an issue) spec and make your own tooling.

+> **Note:** I have started work on a sample emulator.
+It will be done in a while but should no matter what be able to clarify some unclear stuff, as it is intended to be a reference/sample implementation.
+If you can read code, please check the emulator if you need clarification.

 To get started with Ember, check out the available code and documentation in this repository.
 Feel free to fork the project, make improvements, or simply explore the architecture.